tomjoht/documentation-theme-jekyll/doc_pages.md

 This theme isn't coded with any kind of posts logic.
 For example, if you wanted to add a blog to your project that leverages posts, you couldn't do this with the theme.
 However, you could easily take the post logic from another site and integrate it into this theme.
 I've just never had a strong need to integrate blog posts into documentation.

 ## Custom keyboard shortcuts
 Some of the Jekyll syntax can be slow to create.
 Using a utility such as [aText](https://www.trankynam.com/atext/) can make creating content a lot of faster.

+For example, when I type `jif`, aText replaces it with `{% raw %}{% if site.platform == "x" %}{% endraw %}`.
+When I type `jendif`, aText replaces it with `{% raw %}{% endif %}{% endraw %}`.

 You get aText from the App Store on a Mac for about $5.

 There are alternatives to aText, such as Typeitforme.
 But aText seems to work the best.
-Read more about it on [Lifehacker](http://lifehacker.com/5843903/the-best-text-expansion-app-for-mac).
+You can read more about it on [Lifehacker](http://lifehacker.com/5843903/the-best-text-expansion-app-for-mac).